- Work/Life Balance

 Getting an Interview

-I applied online.
+I applied through a recruiter.
 The process took 4+ weeks.
-I interviewed at Barrick Gold (Elko, NV) in January 2013.
+I interviewed at Barrick Gold (Elko, NV) in November 2014.